miklevin/MikeLev.in/_posts/2024-10-04-fasthtml-framework-opinions.md

 system, but the actual things running as the services, that we write with a programming framework.

+## The Problem with Using Frameworks on Top of Programming Languages

 Having to use frameworks on top of programming languages is actually a position of weakness.
 It means your programming language didn't come out-of-the-box ready to do whatever you needed it to do, so maybe your time should be spent picking a